Luis-mn00/DDPMs-for-Super-Resolution/README.md

 ## Sampling examples
 Examples of how to run the code to use the models can be found in the `experiments.py` script, where every function is an indepentend experiment, which loads the dataset, loads a pre-trained model, and generates samples using the diffusion model.

+## Use

+In `trainer.py` you can find a general class to use the models and run some experiments.
+It also allows to compare the different variants of diffusion super-resolution models with its UNet baseline trained with regression, POD and the SwinIR model.